-[10] The Respondent provided evidence of three warehouse sales in the north east area of the city (one of which was also on the Complainants sale list) [pg.
-15, R-1] to show that the typical values/ sq. ft. used by the City were reasonable for the subject property.
+[10] The Respondent provided evidence of four warehouse sales in the central area of the city (one in the south east region) [pg.
+14, R-1] to show that the typical values/ sq. ft. used by the City were reasonable for the subject property.
 The Respondent stated for assessment purposes the task was to assess all similar properties at a similar value.
 This requires analysis of all the sales within the group of similar properties to arrive at a typical value/ sq. ft. and not to just reflect one or two sale prices.
 Further the Respondent went on to say that the subject property's value should fall within the range of probable selling prices within that group, and the subject property does fall within that range.

-[11] The respondent went through the three sales, indicating how the subject fit in within the components that were deemed contributing factors to the final value.
+[11] The Respondent went through the four warehouse sales it provided, indicating how the subject fit in within the components that were deemed contributing factors to the final value.
 Those components were Building Type, Parcel Size, Land Use Designation, Assessable Building Area, Year of Construction, Non-Residential Zone, percent of Finish, Site Coverage, and Excess/Additional Land.
-While there were a number of differences noted between the subject property and the sales comparables, the Respondent noted the subject property was in fact at a lower rate per square foot than all three sales of reasonably similar properties.
+While there were a number of differences noted between the subject property and the sales comparables, the Respondent noted the subject property was in fact at a lower rate per square foot than all four sales of reasonably similar properties.
+The Respondent also pointed out that two of its sales had equally low site coverage when compared to the subject and they supported a median assessment of \$259.37/ sq. ft.

-[12] The Respondent's time adjusted sale price/ sq. ft. ranged from \$168.60 to \$182.55 with a median of \$170.58.
-The subject being assessed at \$163.56.
-A time adjustment graph was provided to show the adjustments to the sale prices.
+[12] The Respondent's time adjusted sale price/ sq. ft. ranged from \$241.38 to \$290.83 with a median of \$259.28.
+The subject being assessed at \$202.37.
+A time adjustment graph was also provided to show any adjustments to the sale prices.

-[13] Three equity comparables were also put into evidence by the Respondent showing that the subject property was assessed the same as similar properties.
-The subject's \$163.56/ sq. ft rate was compared to the comparables range of \$160.80/ sq. ft. to \$181.60 / sq. ft.
+[13] Four equity comparables were also put into evidence by the Respondent showing that the subject property was assessed equitable to similar properties.
+The subject's \$289.10 unadjusted rate /sq. ft (removing the 30% reduction for topography) was compared to the median of the four comparables which was 288.68/ sq. ft.